 There are ten employment disputes with a maximum potential liability of £0.172m.
 These cases are subject to the outcome of litigation.

 Audit Fees EY

-EY have claimed additional scale fees of £0.269m covering 2019/20 and 2020/21, plus additional fees of £0.014 relating to valuation work.
-Payment of these amounts is subject to a decision by Public Sector Audit Appointments
+EY have proposed additional scale fees of £0.133m for the 2021/22 audit.
+Payment of these fees is subject to decisions by Public Sector Audit Appointments.